 EPA signed the Record of Decision (ROD) for the final remedy on September 30, 1999.
 The final remedy consisted of the following main components: excavation of the principal threat area, treatment of the contaminated material via solidification/stabilization (S/S), and disposal of the treated material within a corrective action management unit (CAMU).
 However, at least two alternate cleanup approaches were to be studied during the design stage to evaluate whether an alternate approach would provide the same level of protection to human health and the environment as the selected remedy.
 The remedy also called for a pump-and-treat system for contaminants that remain in the aquifer after the above is completed.

 Consent decree (CD) negotiations between EPA, the state, and the PRPs began soon after the ROD was signed, and the CD was signed on August 14, 2002.
 The PRPs began collecting pre-design data in fall 2003 and finished the pre-design in spring 2007.
 EPA issued an Explanation of Significant Differences (ESD) in April 2007 that changed the Phase I remedy alternative from excavation and treatment via solidification/stabilization to Vacuum Enhanced Recovery (VER).
 The PRPs submitted the Remedial Design to EPA in September 2007, and EPA approved the Remedial Design in April 2008.

 The PRPs began the remedial action in March 2009 and completed construction activities (except for punch-list items) in September 2009, and EPA signed the Preliminary Close-out Report on September 28, 2009.
 Following completion of the punch-list items, EPA conducted the final inspection in June 2010.
 EPA later approved the Remedial Action construction completion report in November 2010.

-The PRPs are currently conducting the required operation and maintenance activities, and EPA and the PRPs are working to implement necessary institutional controls at the site.
+The PRPs are currently conducting the required operation and maintenance activities, and all required institutional controls at the site have been implemented.